Memory Pool

 The memory pool is used to sort out conflicting transactions.

-You see, it's possible for two different transactions spending the same bitcoins to be inserted in to different parts of the network at the same time.
+You see, it's possible for two different transactions spending the same bitcoins to be inserted into different parts of the network at the same time.
 Some nodes will receive the one transaction first, and some nodes will receive the other transactions first:

-This conflict is resolved when one of the nodes on the network mines the transactions from their memory pool in to a block:
+This conflict is resolved when one of the nodes on the network mines the transactions from their memory pool into a block:

 Upon receiving this newly-mined block, nodes will add this block on to the blockchain, and kick out any conflicting transactions from their memory pool.